 The centromere is the chromosomal site where microtubules bind.
 The kinetochore means the protein complexes that bind to centromeric DNA.
 However, they are occasionally used equally.
 The centromere is required for proper chromosome segregation, and if this mitotic mechanism fails, chromosome gain or loss occurs.

-This slide is the summary of our findings about this pathway from Sgt1 to CENP-A ubiquitylation.
+This slide is the summary of our findings of this pathway from Sgt1 to CENP-A ubiquitylation.
 Sgt1 is a co-chaperone protein that works together with Hsp90.
-We found that Sgt1-Hsp90 complex is required for the recognition of CENP-A by the Cul4A E3 ligase, and this enzyme ubiquitylates CENP-A. Ubiquitylated CENP-A binds efficiently to HJURP the histone chaperone protein, and CENP-A goes to the centromere.
+We found that the Sgt1-Hsp90 complex is required for the recognition of CENP-A by the Cul4A E3 ligase, and this enzyme ubiquitylates CENP-A. Ubiquitylated CENP-A binds efficiently to HJURP, the histone chaperone protein, and CENP-A goes to the centromere.

-Before S phase, both CENP-A are ubiquitylated, and after DNA replication, ubiquitylated CENP-A is distributed, and then, HJURP localizes at the centromere by binding to ubiquitylated CENP-A, and new CENP-A is recruited to the centromere.
-Then, now this CENP-A heterodimer is recognized by the Cul4 E3 ligase and this new CENP-A is ubiquitylated.
-There are advantages of this model compared to the previous ones.
+Before the S phase, both CENP-A is ubiquitylated.
+After DNA replication, ubiquitylated CENP-A is distributed, and then, HJURP localizes at the centromere by binding to ubiquitylated CENP-A, and new CENP-A is recruited to the centromere.
+Then, now this CENP-A heterodimer is recognized by the Cul4 E3 ligase, and this new CENP-A is ubiquitylated.
+There are advantages to this model compared to the previous ones.
 The position of the centromere can be “memorized” by CENP-A ubiquitylation.
-This mechanism can prevent formation of centromeres at other places on chromosomes.
+This mechanism can prevent the formation of centromeres at other places on chromosomes.

 EwS cells exhibit chromosome instability.
-A. Asynchronously growing indicated cells (ES-2, ES-4 and hTERT-RPE1) were fixed with 4% formaldehyde on a cover glass, and stained with DAPI, anti-tubulin and anti-CENP-B antibodies.
-Mitotic cells were analyzed for chromosome segregational defects, such as misaligned chromosomes during metaphase, lagging chromosomes during anaphase and chromosome bridges during anaphase and telophase.
-Representative images for each defect are shown.
+A. Asynchronously growing indicated cells (ES-2, ES-4, and hTERT-RPE1) were fixed with 4% formaldehyde on a cover glass and stained with DAPI, anti-tubulin, and anti-CENP-B antibodies.
+Mitotic cells were analyzed for chromosome segregational defects such as misaligned chromosomes during metaphase, lagging chromosomes during anaphase and chromosome bridges during anaphase and telophase.
+Representative images for each defect shown.
 B. Abnormal mitotic cells were counted for each cell line.
 ES-2 (n=46), ES-4 (n=30) and hTERT-RPE1 (n=83).
 C. A representative image of micronuclei is shown.
-D. The average number (±SD) of cells with micronuclei (ES-2: n=621, ES-4: n=164 and hTERT-RPE: n=217) was obtained. **p < 0.01 compared with hTERT-PRE1 (Student’s t test).
+D. The average number (±SD) of cells with micronuclei (ES-2: n=621, ES-4: n=164 and hTERT-RPE: n=217) obtained. **p < 0.01 compared with hTERT-PRE1 (Student’s t-test).
 Scale bar 5 𝜇

 Risa Kitagawa, Ph.D.